-A mixture of particles with liquid droplets in air forms particulate matter.
-PM 10 are particles having size of less than or equal to 10 microns whereas PM 2.5 are ultra-fine particles having size less than or equal to 2.5 microns.
+A mixture of particles with liquid droplets in the air forms particulate matter.
+PM 10 are particles that have a size of less than or equal to 10 microns whereas PM2.5 are ultra-fine particles having a size of less than or equal to 2.5 microns.

-These particles when inhaled can penetrate deeper into the respiratory system and cause respiratory ailments such as asthma, coughing, sneezing, irritation in airways, eyes, nose and throat irritation etc. Studies have also shown links between PM exposure and diabetes.
+These particles, when inhaled, can penetrate deeper into the respiratory system and cause respiratory ailments such as asthma, coughing, sneezing, irritation in the airways, eyes, nose, throat irritation, etc. Studies have also shown links between PM exposure and diabetes.

 Safe exposure limits: